-Also, your business may need specific licensure to operate.
+Also, your business might need a specific license to operate.
 If you sell certain products (like alcohol) or perform a particular service (like those in a beauty salon), you and those you employ may need specific licenses.
-You’ll need to make sure those are always up-to-date to keep operating legally.
+You’ll need to make sure those are always current to operate legally.

-The U.S. Small Business Administration is a great resource to get information on business regulation for your business.
+The Small Business Administration is a great resource to get information on business regulations.
 You can find a local office to connect with and look up information online for topics like these: